 Henry Singleton was discharged with a ticket of leave from Hobart on 21 July 1875.
 The police continue to document his ship as the Ly Kennaway 2.

 Henry Singleton was discharged 23 May 1883, sentenced to three months in February 1883 for larceny.
-Here his age is listed 68 yrs old in 1883, but if he was 35 yrs old in 1869, he would have been 58 yrs old, not 68 yrs old.
+Here his age is listed 68 yrs old in 1883, but if he was 35 yrs old in 1869, he would have been 49 yrs old, not 68 yrs old.
 Was he Singleton or was he Pinches?
 The age discrepancy points not to aliases, but two entirely different men.
 Little wonder the police commented that he looked young for his age!

 Warrant for the arrest of Henry Singleton 5 September 1883